Nearly all-male composition of panel of five deciding doctor's misconduct case criticised

 The wife was later removed from the room.

-"In a field where there are many, many women practicing as GPs, it does seem surprising that it was such a male-dominated panel," Gautier said.
+"In a field where there are many, many women practising as GPs, it does seem surprising that it was such a male-dominated panel," Gautier said.

 The man in question, a GP from the lower North Island, was found guilty of telling a patient she had good looking breasts and telling a teenager to consider masturbation.